-Telstra nationwide outage disrupts mobile services, trains, and payments across Australia
+Telstra's nationwide outage disrupts trains, Triple Zero, and services across Australia

 Consensus Summary